slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On growing old

 <!--
+> *"Aging is an extraordinary process where you become the person you always should have been."
+-- David Bowie*
+- everyone wants to live long but, no ones wants to be called old. -- icelandic proverb
+> *"An honest man is always a child."
+-- Socrates
+> *"We mature with the damage, not with the years."
+-- Mateus William*
 > *"It takes a very long time to become young."
 -- Pablo Picasso*
 “As a grown man you should know better than to go around advising people.” -- Bertolt Brecht